OpaceDigitalAgency/stories/stories-backend/LOGIN_FIX.md

    - Remove the `direct_login.php` backdoor
    - Create an `.htaccess` file to protect the `admin/includes/` directory
    - Ensure the logs directory exists with proper permissions

+### Content Security Policy Fix

+1. Updated the Content Security Policy in `admin/.htaccess` to allow:
+   - External stylesheets from CDNs (Bootstrap, Font Awesome)
+   - External scripts from CDNs (jQuery, Bootstrap)
+   - External fonts from CDNs (Font Awesome)
+   - This resolved the CSP violations that were preventing resources from loading

+### PHP Error Output Fix

+1. Updated all core PHP files to prevent errors from being output:
+   - Added output buffering to all core files:
+     - login.php
+     - Auth.php
+     - Database.php
+     - Validator.php
+     - config.php
+   - Configured error reporting to log errors instead of displaying them
+   - Set proper error log path
+   - This resolved the "Unexpected token '<'" errors caused by PHP errors being output before JSON responses

+### Simplified Login Page

+1. Created a simplified login page that doesn't rely on external resources:
+   - Created simple_login.php with inline CSS styles
+   - Removed all external JavaScript and CSS dependencies
+   - Modified login.php to redirect to simple_login.php
+   - This provides a reliable login experience even with strict Content Security Policy settings

+### Password Hash Fix

+1. Fixed the issue with the password hash in the database:
+   - The hash in the database.sql file was just a placeholder and didn't match any actual password
+   - Created update_admin_password.php script to generate a proper hash for "Pa55word!" and update the database
+   - Updated create_admin_user.sql to delete existing admin user and insert a new one with the correct hash
+   - Modified create_admin.php to use the same approach
+   - This ensures that the standard login flow works with the credentials:
+     - Email: admin@example.com
+     - Password: Pa55word!

 ## Login Credentials